An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Literature review

 The stochastic JRP is an open research area for the development of more efficient computational methods and control policies.
-In this study, we apply the periodic review $(R,S)$ policy, originally proposed by \cite{bt1988} for tackling single-item lot sizing problems, to JRPs with stochastic demand and fixed lead time.
-In the context of the JRP system, a periodic review $(R, S)$ policy is adopted for each item.
-Note that when the demand is stationary stochastic, the $(R, S)$ policy is the same as the $MP$ policy proposed by \cite{atkinsandIyogun1988}, where every $T_n$ periods, raising the inventory position of item $n$ to the order-up-to-position $R_n$.
-However, the $(R, S)$ policy also deals with non-stationary stochastic demands which was not addressed in \cite{atkinsandIyogun1988}.
-In this paper, we present an MILP approach for approximating $(R, S)$ policies under non-stationary stochastic demands.
-Nonlinear costs are approximated by leveraging technique introduced in \citep{rossietal2014}.
-Numerical experiments investigate the effectiveness of our approach against competing policies from the literature.
+The main purpose of this work is to apply the $(R, S)$ policy to a multi-item inventory system.
+In the context of the JRP, we apply the periodic-review $(R,S)$ policy, originally proposed by \cite{bt1988} for tackling single-item lot sizing problems, to JRPs under stochastic demand and fixed lead time; a periodic-review $(R, S)$ policy is adopted for each item.
+Note that when the stochastic demand is stationary, the $(R, S)$ policy is the same as the $MP$ policy proposed by \cite{atkinsandIyogun1988}, in which every $T_n$ periods one raises the inventory position of item $n$ to the order-up-to-position $R_n$.
+However, the $(R, S)$ policy can also deal with non-stationary stochastic demands; a setting that was not addressed in \cite{atkinsandIyogun1988}.
+In what follows, we introduce a novel MILP approach for approximating $(R, S)$ policies under non-stationary stochastic demands for multi-item inventory systems.
+Nonlinear costs are approximated by leveraging the technique originally introduced in \citep{rossietal2014}.